-We entered into the Sixth Amended and Restated Management Services Agreement, which we refer to as the Management Services Agreement, with Compass Group Management LLC, which we refer to as our Manager, as of September 30, 2014.
+Our management services are provided by Compass Group Management, LLC, which we refer to as our Manager.
+We entered into the Sixth Amended and Restated Management Services Agreement, which we refer to as the Management Services Agreement, with our Manager as of September 30, 2014.
 The Management Services Agreement defines our Manager's duties and responsibilities and is subject to the oversight and supervision of our Board.
 The Company currently does not have any employees and does not expect to have any employees in the foreseeable future.
 Our Manager is responsible for the conduct of the Company's day-to-day business and affairs in exchange for a management fee for the provision of its services.

-The services necessary for the operation of the Company's business are performed by our executive officers, Messrs.
-Sabo and Faulkingham, who are employed by our Manager and are seconded to the Company as chief executive officer and chief financial officer, respectively, which means that they have been assigned by our Manager to work for the Company during the term of the Management Services Agreement between us and our Manager, and certain other employees of our Manager.
-Mr. Alan Offenberg served as the Company's chief executive officer until May 2018, when Mr. Sabo was elected as the Company's chief executive officers, who we also refer to as the "named executives," subject to the reimbursement described below.
+The services necessary for the operation of the Company's business are performed by employees of our Manager under the leadership of Messrs.
+Sabo and Faulkingham, who are employed by our Manager and are seconded to the Company as chief executive officer and chief financial officer, respectively.
+This means that they have been assigned by our Manager to work for the Company during the term of the Management Services Agreement between us and our Manager.
+The Company does not currently have any employees, nor does it have any executive officers, other than Messrs.
+Sabo and Faulkingham, who are employees of our Manager.